survivejs/react-book/manuscript/04_webpack_and_react.md

 We can perform one more step to decrease build size further.
 React relies on `process.env.NODE_ENV` based optimizations.
 If we force it to `production`, React will get in an optimized manner.
 This will disable some checks (ie. property type checks) but it will give you a smaller build and improved performance.

-In Webpack terms you can add the following snippet to the `plugins` section of your configuration like this:
+In webpack terms you can add the following snippet to the `plugins` section of your configuration like this:

 **webpack.config.js**